 If you find an enterprise database connection in a folder, you must add the connection to your project before you can open it and access items in the database.
 Databases added to the project are available under the Databases category in the Catalog pane and the catalog view.

 The contents of a file geodatabase, a SQLite database, and a geopackage can be accessed from a folder connection.
 You can also connect a project directly to these databases—you can quickly access their contents without having to browse to the location where the databases are stored each time you use the items they contain.
 These databases also appear under the Databases category.

 It may be important to connect a project to the folder in which a database is stored as well.
 Some geoprocessing operations produce output that can't be stored in a database.
 By default, these output items, such as text or XML files, are stored in the folder that contains the database, unless the geoprocessing environment is configured to store these items in a specific location.
 If the output location isn't available from the project, you can't access or document the output items.

-Access a file geodatabase or SQLite database from a folder connection
+Access a file geodatabase, SQLite database, or geopackage in a folder

 You can see and work with a file geodatabase, a SQLite database, or a geopackage from a folder connection as well as any additional files stored in the same location.
 This may be important if you create files using data in the database and use those files in the project.

 - Connect to a folder that contains the database you want to use.